-How to set up Staging on your WordPress Site
+How to easily set up a WordPress staging site (step-by-step)

-How to set up Staging on your WordPress Site
+How to easily set up a WordPress staging site (step-by-step)

 Website staging is the process of creating a replica of your live website.
 Testing changes in a staging environment is safe as it does not impact the live website.
 With staging, you can also merge only the required changes with the live site after you’ve tested them thoroughly.

-For any existing WordPress website, staging allows to test the following elements safely:
+For any existing WordPress website, staging allows you to test the following elements safely:

 • WordPress Updates: This includes making updates or upgrading to the latest version of WordPress or any of your installed plugins/themes.
 Applying these updates to the live website can be risky and could result in a broken website or any other compatibility issues.